bradiporitmico/affittocertificato_pushnotifications/README.md

 $handler = new AffittoCertificato\NotificationHandler();

-// this register to a basic event named 'sharingCurriculum'.
+// this call register to a basic event named 'sharingCurriculum'.
-// In other words the method ->onCurriculum is an alias to ->on('sharingCurriculum', ...
+// In other words the method ->onCurriculum(...) is an alias to ->on('sharingCurriculum', ...)
 $handler->onCurriculum(function($data){

   // do your logic with $data